This Will Make You a Sketch Layer Merging Pro

 Step 2.
 Remove inside of outer stroke (cutout)

 As the shapes had both a fill as well as two strokes, converting them to outlines has turned each Oval layer into two separate (combined shape) layers.
 That’s because an outline stroke is a combined path that exists of two shapes.
-One that functions as determines the outer boundaries, whereas the the other determines the inner boundaries, creating the appearance of a stroke.
+One that determines the outer boundaries, whereas the the other determines the inner boundaries, creating the appearance of a stroke.
 In this case we don’t need the inner boundaries.
 We can get rid of the sublayer that is inside of the combined shape.
 Make sure you delete the right sublayer.
 It’s the bottom one within the combined shape layer.
 This is because Sketch automatically uses this sublayer order for strokes turned to outlines.

 Converting the slider knob shapes to outlines has caused the very outer stroke (the cutout) to be placed above the inner stroke (the actual slider knob).
 That means a larger oval with the fill color you used for the outer stroke earlier will overlay the layer that was generated from the inner stroke.